Don’t be too easy a rider. Here are some quick tips on how to avoid motorcycle accidents as part of Motorcycle Safety Awareness Month

-First and foremost during Motorcycle Safety Awareness Month: Strap it on
+First and foremost during Motorcycle Safety Awareness Month: Wear a Helmet

 Sadly, the tragic spike in motorcycle crash fatalities that has occurred in the five years since the Legislature repealed our all-rider motorcycle helmet law proves how important wearing a helmet can be.
 These past five years have seen a shocking spike in motorcycle-crash related deaths and injuries.

 As my friend Dan Petterson, president of the motorcycle safety group SMARTER, told us last month, the Michigan Office of Highway Safety Planning (MIOHSP) recently released its preliminary annual statistical report, “Motorcycle Helmet Traffic Crash Statistics.”
 Its findings for 2012-16 are troubling: in four of those five years, riders who crashed and were not wearing a helmet died at more than double the rate of riders who were.
 In 2015, the death rate for unhelmeted riders was nearly twice that for riders wearing a helmet.

 As much as motorcyclists say they enjoy the wind in their hair, that freedom is not worth the deaths of 167 riders and the 325 reported cases of very serious injuries — including traumatic brain injury — during 2012-16.

 So please, as Motorcycle Safety Awareness Month rides through May, wear a helmet.